Samson1340/alx_database/README.md

-This is the ALX database project
+This is the ALX database project!